-This marks the beginning of the 'Dynamic Sketching' curriculum.
-At this point, I assume you've completed both lessons in The Basics section.
+This marks the beginning of the 'Constructional Drawing' curriculum.
+At this point, I assume you've completed both lessons in The Basics section (Lesson 1 and Lesson 2).
 If you haven't, no matter how good you may be, I strongly recommend you complete them first.
 All the lessons on this website tackle drawing in a very specific manner, with specific techniques that are repeated throughout.
 These techniques are introduced in The Basics section, so if you miss them, you probably won't fully grasp what is explained here.

 Due to how all of these lessons are structured, you will continue to develop the skills explored here in later lessons, so in the future, you may want to come back to this lesson and attempt the homework again - just to see how your skills have improved.

 One of the most important concepts covered in this lesson is the importance of conveying how a form flows through 3D space.
 Things like leaves, petals and so on don't have any real solidity or mass to them.
 Being as thin and weightless as they are, they are entirely subject to the whims of the forces around them.
 Wind, airflow, drag, all of these forces are what determine just how a leaf will move through space.

 When tackling anything that relies heavily on leaves, think about it like the arrows from lesson 2.
 Where a box may focus on its solidity in order to feel three dimensional, forms like leaves must emphasize their natural flowing nature - sometimes to the point of exaggeration.